bruvellu/terebratalia-wnts/wnt.md

 However, we observe a significant difference.
 While the composition of maternal Wnt ligands varies considerably even within brachiopods, the maternal load of Frizzled transcripts is less variable between species (@tbl:maternal).
 Almost all species investigated so far show the expression of *fz1/2/7* in the unfertilized egg in a highly-conserved pattern across metazoans [@Bastin2015-oz].
-This suggests the function of *fz1/2/7* in early development may be conserved, while the greater variability of maternal Wnt ligands suggest a putative redundant function in the signaling activation, any Wnt may be present in the egg as long as it is capable of activating the pathway.
+This suggests the function of *fz1/2/7* in early development may be conserved, while the greater variability of maternal Wnt ligands suggest a putative redundant function in the signaling activation---any Wnt may be present in the egg as long as it is capable of activating the pathway.

 <!--The expression of maternal Wnt ligands, on the other hand, is evolutionary labile.-->
 <!--Therefore, during evolution the expression of .-->